The work of a food technologist can range from developing recipes and modifying manufacturing processes to managing the safety and legality of food

 • food science/technology/engineering.

-Other relevant science subjects include physical, mathematical, life and medical science.
-In particular, subjects such as nutrition, microbiology and applied chemistry/biochemistry are helpful.
+Other science subjects that may be helpful include physical, mathematical, life and medical science.
+In particular, subjects such as nutrition, microbiology and applied chemistry/biochemistry are useful.

 You can enter this profession with a relevant HND, although having an HND alone - without further study or experience - may restrict your career progression.

-Entry without a degree or HND is sometimes possible but this will be at technician level.
-You may be able to move on to become a food technologist if you gain further qualifications and experience.
+Entry without a degree or HND is sometimes possible but this will be at technician or assistant level.
+You may be able to move on to become a food technologist if you gain further qualifications and experience while working.

-If you have an unrelated degree, postgraduate study in areas such as food quality management may significantly increase your chances of entry.
-Choosing a relevant dissertation in your final year will help to show your enthusiasm and commitment to the role.
+A postgraduate qualification is not necessary for entry but if you have an unrelated first degree it can be helpful.
+Subjects such as food quality management are available.
+Choosing a relevant dissertation will also help to show your enthusiasm and commitment to the role.
 Search for postgraduate courses in food technology.

-A list of universities offering undergraduate and postgraduate courses, and degree apprenticeships, in food technology, is available from the Institute of Food Science and Technology (IFST) - Accredited Degree Programmes.
+A list of accredited food-related degrees and Masters is available from the Institute of Food Science and Technology (IFST).

 Skills